Today, I have something really incredible to share…

 If you wear corrective lenses, add a second pair.

-Store them in a hard protective case to keep them from breaking while in your pack.
+Store them in a hard protective case to keep them from breaking in your pack.

 Trying to survive with impaired vision is a significant disadvantage.